-a.
-An AMOC is required if an owner/operator cannot comply or finds a different way to comply with the actions specified in an AD.

-b.
-The reasons an AMOC may be necessary or desirable include, but are not limited to, the following:

-(1) To accomplish AD actions in a way that better suits an owner/operator's business processes;

-(2) Because an owner/operator devises a different or better way of addressing the unsafe condition;

-(3) Because an owner/operator wishes to adjust the compliance time stated in an

-AD;

-(4) Because existing modifications, alterations, or repairs to a product make compliance with AD actions difficult or impossible;

-(5) To use later revisions of service documents specified in an AD;

-(6) Because a superseding AD invalidates previous AMOCs to the original AD;

-(7) To address errors in the service document; or

-(8) To address errors in the AD.
+- a.
+An AMOC is required if an owner/operator cannot comply or finds a different way to comply with the actions specified in an AD. - b.
+The reasons an AMOC may be necessary or desirable include, but are not limited to, the following: - (1) To accomplish AD actions in a way that better suits an owner/operator's business processes; - (2) Because an owner/operator devises a different or better way of addressing the unsafe condition; - (3) Because an owner/operator wishes to adjust the compliance time stated in an AD; - (4) Because existing modifications, alterations, or repairs to a product make compliance with AD actions difficult or impossible; - (5) To use later revisions of service documents specified in an AD; - (6) Because a superseding AD invalidates previous AMOCs to the original AD; - (7) To address errors in the service document; or - (8) To address errors in the AD.

-Note: For an error in an AD, an AMOC can be an expeditious way to alert affected owners/operators of the error and the correction.
-However, if the error affects the substance of the AD or expands its scope, the AD must be superseded to eliminate the error and ensure the broadest availability of the correction.
+Note: For an error in an AD, an AMOC can be an expeditious way to alert the public of the error and the correction.
+However, the AD must be superseded to eliminate the error in the regulation and ensure the broadest availability of the correction.